TM7777777/first-project/README.md

-# my first project using JS
+# todo list using js